-Student Government Association voted on many constitutional changes March 24, one of which would take away the students ability to popularly vote in the president.
-After discussion and amendments the changes were passed unanimously.
+Student Government Association voted on many constitutional changes March 24, one of which would have taken away the students ability to popularly vote in the president.

 After the senate went over new business, student Taylor Tengwall spoke out against some parts of the changes.

 He was very concerned over one of the key points in the changes which would have made it so the president would not be voted in by popular vote by all the students but instead would be voted in as a senator by people in their respective academic program.
 From there the senate would elect who would be the “president of the senate.”
 The idea was to insure that the president was knowledgeable on how Roberts Rules of Order, and that the election would be based on ability to preform the job to the best extent and not turn into the classic “popularity contest.”